ermlikeyeah/ermlikeyeah.github.io/_posts/2019-09-26-the-problem-observed.markdown

 date: '2019-09-26 12:00:00'
 tags: [design, public design, roads, roadworks, signage, user flow]
 ---
-We live on a crescent.
-A crescent is a road that is a loop: You go into the crescent off a feeding road, go up one way, and if you keep going you will find yourself back where you started the loop.
+The road we live on is a loop road.
+You go into the loop at the bottom off a feeder road, go up the loop one way, and keep going until you find yourself back where you started.
+If you want you can go the other way round.
+Whichever direction, keep going round, and you will be back where you began.
+Along the road on both sides are houses, meaning there is an ”island” in the middle of the loop with houses.

-At the midpoint of our crescent they are doing roadworks.
+At the midpoint of our road, our looped road, they are doing roadworks.

 {% include image.html url="/assets/2019-09-26-the-street.jpg" description="The street with the roadworks" %}